Back to Hassan

 I had been to Nuggehalli before.
 Our NGO, Aviratha Trust, also distributes notebooks every year to some schools here.

-Some young chap came running to open doors of the temple.
+A young chap came running to open the temple doors.
 This was the largest temple we visited in the two back-to-back trips.
 There are some standard deities here.
 He didn’t have any information about the temple.
 He just unlocked the doors and closed them after we took pictures.

 Sadashiva - Main deity of Nuggehalli

-Saptamatrukeyaru flanked by Ganesha on on side another deity on the other.
+The Saptamatrukeyaru were flanked by Ganesha on one side and another deity on the other.
 The standard feature of Hoysala temples.
 The deities beside the Saptamatrukeyaru varies though.

 Saptamatrukeyaru